Binder Clinical Teaching Fellow

 - B.A.
 Tufts University, 2010

 - J.D.
 UC Berkeley School of Law, 2016

 Fanna Gamal is a Binder Teaching Fellow at UCLA School of Law.
 Her writing and teaching focuses on the intersection of the welfare state and the carceral state, as well as critical race theory.
 Before coming to UCLA, Fanna was an attorney and clinical supervisor at the East Bay Community Law Center.
 She is the recipient of numerous grants and has held fellowship positions with Equal Justice Works, New America, and the Othering and Belonging Institute.

 Gamal received her B.A. with honors from Tufts University where she was a Balfour Scholar and Tisch Scholar, and her J.D. from UC Berkeley School of Law where she was Associate Editor of the California Law Review.

-Gamal’s writing on juvenile justice, policing, and youth-centered advocacy has been published in the Columbia Journal of Gender & Law, and California Law Review among others.
+Gamal’s writing has been published or is forthcoming in the UCLA Law Review, Columbia Journal of Gender & Law, and California Law Review among others.